ramesharr/city-country/README.md

 node index.js

 ```
-The program will take read from abcnews-date-text.xlsx and return output.xlsx matched country or city records with initail capitalized.
+The program will read from abcnews-date-text.xlsx and return output.xlsx matched country or city records with initail capitalized.